WordPress Database Backups: The Definitive Guide

 WooCommerce database backups are a special case, and should be treated as such.

-- Incomplete site recovery: If you’ve only taken a WP database backup, you’ll be unable to restore your full site because a site restore requires both files and a database.
-A partial database backup is completely useless when you really need it and it is why we recommend you backup your full site.
+If you’ve only taken a WP database backup, you’ll be unable to restore your full site because a restore requires both files and a database.

-- Failed backups: Something as simple as losing connectivity to your server can cause a partial or failed backup.
+Failed backups: Something as simple as losing connectivity to your server can cause a partial or failed backup.
 This is especially probable when you’re using a manual backup method for your database.
 The worst part?
 You may never know it was a failed backup unless you test the restore.
-To do so, restore your backup on a staging site.

 Final thoughts